Dananjay996/MLSmartApp/ReadME.md

 The analytical dashboard directory contains a web application that displays data visualizations and insights generated from machine learning models.
 The dashboard is built using Python and popular data analysis libraries, such as Pandas, Matplotlib, and Plotly.

 To run the dashboard, follow the instructions in the dashboard directory's README file.
-You'll need to have Python and the required dependencies installed on your machine.
+You'll need to have Python and the required dependencies installed in your machine.

 ## Engineering Drawing Extraction YOLO-Based System